EvoluxBR/react-smart-tabs/README.md

 ## Usage example

-Basically, you call <TabBar> passing it these props, depending on what you want the behavior to be:
+Basically, you call *TabBar* passing it these props, depending on what you want the behavior to be:
-    - newTab={functionThatReturnsTab} - Pass this if you want to allow the user to create new tabs.
+ - *newTab=*{functionThatReturnsTab} - Pass this if you want to allow the user to create new tabs.
-    - reorderable - Pass this if you want the user to reorder the tabs via drag-and-drop
+- *reorderable* - Pass this if you want the user to reorder the tabs via drag-and-drop
-    - closeable - Pass this if you want the user to be able to close tabs.
+- *closeable* - Pass this if you want the user to be able to close tabs.

-Then, inside <TabBar>, you can call however many <Tab> components as you want.
-Tabs receives 3 props:
+Then, as children of *TabBar*, you can call however many <Tab> components as you want, including none at all.

+Each *Tab* component can receive up to 3 props:
-    - id - Use a UUID or something similar, so you can diferentiate between them.
+  - *id* - Use a UUID or something similar, so you can diferentiate between them.
-    - text - This is title text that will display on the TabBar
+  - *text* - This is title text that will display at the top, on the TabBar
-    - active - Pass this to the tab you want to be active onLoad.
+  - *active* - Pass this to the one tab you want to be active onLoad.

-Finally, as children of the <Tab> components, you can pass the page you want to render.
+Finally, as children of the *Tab* components, you can pass the page you want to render.
 These can be multiple children, or a single component.
+You can even nest another TabBar inside it.

 Here are some examples of how to use it: